 Average Net Price

-The data analytics program at WSU includes a core curriculum in mathematics, computer science, and statistics, with the requirement to also complete a specialization track.
-You can choose from a business track and actuarial track, each with its own curriculum (you can view these here).
+All students are required to also complete a specialization track.
+You can choose from a business track and actuarial track, each with its own curriculum.

 Texas A & M University-Commerce